Board of Directors

 Mr. McMillen spent 11 years in the NBA after becoming the No. 1 draft pick in 1974 and split time with the New York Knicks, Atlanta Hawks and Washington Bullets.
 He retired when he was elected to Congress in 1986.
 Mr. McMillen is the only active professional athlete to announce and campaign for Congress while still on the roster of a professional team.

-Currently, Mr. McMillen serves as Chairman and Chief Executive Officer of Timios National Corporation, a real estate services company, and is a director of the Dominion Funds, Inc., a publicly traded mutual fund.
+Currently, Mr. McMillen serves as Chairman and Chief Executive Officer of Washington Capital Advisors LLC, an investment company, and is director of Nexstar and RCS Capital, two publicly traded firms.
 Mr. McMillen also serves on the advisory board of Clean Energy Systems, a clean coal technology firm; Integrity Global Security, a cyber security firm; and the Association for Rare Earth.

 Mr. McMillen serves as a member of the University of Maryland System Board of Regents, a member of the Board of Visitors of the University of Maryland College Park’s School of Public Affairs, and a member of the University of Maryland College Park’s Center for American Politics and Citizenship.
 He is a member of The Economic Club of Washington, DC, as well as a Board member of the Humane Society of the U.S. He previously served as a member of the University of Maryland College Park’s Foundation Board of Trustees and as Chairman of the University of Oxford U.S. Sports Campaign Committee.
 Mr. McMillen is a member of the Board of Trustees of the Hellenic American University in Athens, Greece.

-Mr. Moses has directed the operations of the Events DC, Sports and Entertainment Division, since June 2008.
+Erik A. Moses has directed the operations of Events DC’s Sports and Entertainment Division since June 2008.
 Events DC attracts sports, entertainment, cultural and hospitality events to Washington, D.C. while promoting the metropolitan region as a premier destination.
-Events DC’s venue portfolio includes the Walter E. Washington Convention Center, the Stadium Armory Campus, which features RFK Memorial Stadium, the DC Armory and the surrounding Festival Grounds, and Nationals Park.
-As Senior Vice President of the Sports and Entertainment Division, Mr. Moses is responsible for setting the strategic vision and managing the overall operations of the division, including the departments of administration, legal, event operations, sales, sponsorship, marketing and public relations.
+As Managing Director of the Sports and Entertainment Division, Mr. Moses is responsible for setting the strategic vision and managing the overall operations of the division, including the departments of administration, legal, event operations, sales, sponsorship, marketing and public relations.

-Mr. Reeder’s distinguished career as an attorney was highlighted with four years of public service as the 14th Under Secretary of the Army.
-Mr. Reeder served essentially as the Army’s COO, with specific responsibilities for long- range planning, material requirements, readiness, acquisition reform, infrastructure reduction and financial management of the Army.
+Mr. Reeder’s distinguished career as an attorney is highlighted with 4 years of public service as the 14th Under Secretary of the Army, 1993-1997.
+As Undersecretary, he served as the Army’s COO, with specific responsibilities for long- range planning, material requirements, readiness, acquisition reform, infrastructure reduction and financial management of the Army.
 He oversaw military support to local, state and federal agencies related to civilian law enforcement, civil disturbance, disaster relief and emergency planning, and served on the 5- member DOD Base Realignment Closure (BRAC) Council.
-Also while Army Under Secretary, Mr. Reeder served as the Army’s focal point for international affairs, with specific focus on NATO, Panama and Latin America.
-Mr. Reeder also served three years as Chairman of the Panama Canal Commission’s Board of Directors where he oversaw a massive, multi-billion dollar infrastructure program.
+Also while Army Under Secretary, Mr. Reeder served as the Army’s focal point for international affairs, with special focus on NATO, Panama and Latin America.
+In this capacity, he became Chairman of the Panama Canal Commission Board of Directors, initiating and overseeing a massive, multi-billion dollar infrastructure program.
 In late 1997, Mr. Reeder returned to the private practice of law in October 1997, and has taken active leadership roles on numerous corporate boards and in international infrastructure projects, including the $6 billion Panama Canal expansion project as an International Advisory Board member.

-Mr. Reeder’s accomplishments and involvement extend beyond the professional world include: Trustee, Association of the U.S. Army (AUSA); Board of Visitors, Virginia Military Institute (VMI); Member, American Law Institute, National Board of Directors for the Armed Services YMCA, National Board of Governors for the USO, Board of Governors for the Army Navy Country Club, West Point Chapter of Golden Key, Ethics Committee Chair and Board of Directors for the National Defense Industry Association (NDIA), Board of Advisors for Our Military Kids, Co-Chair (with former Congressman Owen Pickett) for the Virginia Military Base Realignment Commission and Board of Directors for the Marshall Legacy Institute; and Chairman, Peace Research Endowment.
+Mr. Reeder’s charitable contributions beyond corporate boards and the professional world include: Trustee, Association of the U.S. Army (AUSA); Board of Visitors, Virginia Military Institute (VMI); Member, American Law Institute (ALI); National Board of Directors for the Armed Services YMCA; National Board of Governors, USO; Board of Governors, Army Navy Country Club; West Point Chapter of Golden Key; Ethics Committee Chair & Board of Directors; National Defense Industry Association (NDIA); Board of Advisors for Our Military Kids; Co-Chair (with former Congressman Owen Pickett), Virginia Military Base Realignment Commission; Board of Directors, Marshall Legacy Institute; and Chairman, Peace Research Endowment.